konstruktoid/ansible-role-hardening/README.md

 `ufw_outgoing_traffic` opens the specific `ufw` ports, allowing outgoing traffic.

+`ufw_incoming_traffic` opens the specific `ufw` ports, allowing incoming traffic.
+Note that port 22 (SSH) will always be enabled for incoming traffic regardless of this setting to ensure SSH access is maintained.
+Any additional ports listed here will be opened in addition to SSH.

 `ufw_rate_limit`, if `true`, will set connection rate limiting on all available _physical_ network interfaces.